petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

     ![Kubernetes Dashboard Discovery And Load Balancing Services](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/KubernetesDashboard/KubernetesDashboardDiscoveryAndLoadBalancingServices.png)

-# Install NGINX using a Helm chart
+# Install NGINX using Helm

 1. In the same Terminal, run the following command to navigate to the **k8s** folder in the **deploy** folder.